Network Operations Console (NOC) Business Rules

 Challenge

 Design a user-friendly implementation of the JSON editor.
 This editor allows users to set parameter bounds that the asset operates within and reports on if it exceeds the bounds.
-The data types can vary from asset to asset.
+The data received can vary from asset to asset.

 Results

 The end result is a powerful and intuitive interface that allows users to create and customize business rules for assets.
-Contextualizing the rules in plain language was a strong research backed decision that made our interface stronger as a result
+Contextualizing the rules in plain language was a strong research backed decision that made the interface stronger as a result

 Process